 London, Singapore, Bangkok, Tokyo, and Hong Kong gives RWE the opportunity to have its pulse on the most important music scenes in the world and allows it to mount productions virtually anywhere.

 RWE is a partnership headed by experienced industry leaders with an international track record for success.
 RWE’s partners have discovered and developed some of the most important talent in modern music and have produced highly successful albums, concerts, television shows, and films.
 From spotting talent, to building a business, to producing a major album, concert, television show, or feature film, each member of RWE’s Executive Team is an accomplished veteran.
+RWE owns and manages the acclaimed and historic music venue, My Father’s Place, in New York.

 Was the co-founder and president of Renegade Nation, a production company that inspired the new Garage Rock revival that has brought Rock and Roll back to the mainstream.
 He has produced hundreds of concerts, including a major festival at Randall’s Island, a live New Year’s Eve television broadcast from Times Square for ESPN and MSN, a battle of the bands that was broadcast on MTV, national concert tours, more than 100 club shows, and two music channels on Sirius Satellite Radio.
 Alex has produced shows in almost every genre, featuring artists as diverse as Bruce Springsteen, Public Enemy, Nancy Sinatra, Bo Diddley, James Taylor, Iggy Pop, Jackson Browne, The Strokes, as well as countless others, and helped many new bands start their careers.